How does your child play this? Alone, with friends, with family? How did they discover it and what kept them coming back for more?

 It's first to five points to win.
 You score by throwing the ball through a hoop on the side of the circuit.
 For it to count, you need to have taken the ball around the small circuit without it going to the other team.
 Each subsequent lap adds another point to the goal's value when you eventually score.
 You have to balance going for more laps against the increased risk of losing the ball.

 To aid your progress, you need to build up speed and momentum by skating up the steep slopes on either side of the circuit, before rushing back down.
-You can then use your speed to dodge opponents, tackle the player with the ball.
+You can then use your speed to dodge opponents and tackle the player with the ball.
 When you win a match, you earn followers that increase the size of the crowd of fans that turn up to your game, and you can freely customise your avatar to suit your style.

 With its fast-paced and uniquely competitive online gameplay, it's a great game for players of all ages.
-Teenagers and more adept players will appreciate the nuances in challenge of teamwork required to do well.
+Teenagers and more adept players will appreciate the nuances in the challenge of teamwork required to do well.

 Cross-Platform:The game allows you to play with people on all systems: Switch, Console and PC.